-- (a) operational work, or - (b) a material change of use other than for a dwelling house, or - (c) reconfiguring a lot that results in more than six lots or lots less than five hectares.
+- (a) operational work, or - (b) a material change of use (other than for a dwelling house), or - (c) reconfiguring a lot that results in more than six lots or lots less than five hectares.

-The development application is to be assessed against the following requirements:
+The development application is to be assessed against the following requirements: Development:

-- (1) identifies any potential significant adverse environmental impacts on matters of state environmental significance, and - (2) manages the significant adverse environmental impacts on matters of state environment significance by, in order of priority: - (a) avoiding significant adverse environmental impacts, and - (b) mitigating significant adverse environmental impacts where these cannot be avoided, and - (c) where applicable, offsetting any residual adverse impacts.
+- (1) enhances matters of state environmental significance where possible, and - (2) identifies any potential significant adverse environmental impacts on matters of state environmental significance, and - (3) manages the significant adverse environmental impacts on matters of state environmental significance by protecting the matters of state environmental significance from, or otherwise mitigating, those impacts.